contao/docs/docs/dev/documentation/managed-edition/manager-plugin.md

 plugin.
 However, it's best practice to name the class `Plugin` and place it in the `ContaoManager` namespace of your package.

-## The application-specific ManagerPlugin
+## The application-specific Manager Plugin

-Even if you use the `Managed Edition` you might want to e.g. load additional bundles or adjust the config of your application so you need a way to specify your app-specific `ManagerPlugin`.
+Even if you use the `Managed Edition` you might want to e.g. load additional bundles or adjust the config of your application so you need a way to specify your app-specific `Manager Plugin`.
 Here, you don't need to specify any `extra` key in your `composer.json` because that would be a bit too much for your local app.
 After all, there can only be one anyway as you don't need multiple ones.
-The `ManagerPlugin` automatically loads the following classes.
+The `Manager Plugin` automatically loads the following classes.

 * `App/ContaoManager/Plugin` (recommended)
 * `ContaoManagerPlugin` (discouraged)

 ## The features

-Currently, you can do the following with your `ManagerPlugin`:
+Currently, you can do the following with your `Manager Plugin`:

 * Via the `Contao\ManagerPlugin\Bundle\BundlePluginInterface` you can register bundles to the application kernel.
   Usually this will be your own one but you can write a Composer package that provides multiple bundles.